 Traveling long distance?
 Worried about how to fit everything in two suitcases?
 Remember that you don’t have to.
 You can send packages to yourself before you get here.
 You are able to send yourself those packages starting on August 10th.
 If they arrive before you do, NSO volunteers will be able to place them in your room for you.
-Call Rachel at 503-768-7182 for questions on this.
+Call Dara at 503-768-7182 for questions on this.

 Also, remember that you are always able to purchase items here.
 Oregon has no sales tax so you might save yourself a decent chunk of change.
 We will have a trip to a local grocery and hardware store (Fred Meyer) during NSO where you can pick up a lot of the essentials at discounted student prices.

 If you are worried about shopping while you get here, you can look into pre-purchase options.
 Places such as Bed, Bath & Beyond allow you to use their scanners to decide what you want in a store near your home and they will have boxes ready to go with what you ordered at home in a store near here.

 The long distance move can be done, but you should start thinking about your needs sooner rather than later.
 As always, call or e-mail 503-768-7182 or email@example.com with any questions.

 - Checkbook/ATM Card

 - Raincoat and/or Umbrella

 - Linens: sheets (extra-long twin), comforters, pillow cases

 - Mattress Pad